 She is relatively new to London, having recently relocated from Winnipeg.
 Most importantly, she loves spending time with her family and friends.

 Anne-Marie has been working with non-profits and advocating for women for the last eight years with the purpose of creating positive social change in London.
-She is also a member of the London Diversity and Race Relations Advisory Committee.
-When she’s not working or volunteering, you can often find her discussing politics with other news junkies on Twitter.
+She is currently the chair of Women & Politics.
+She is also a member of the City of London’s Diversity, Inclusion and Anti-Oppression Advisory Committee.
+When she’s not working or volunteering, you can often find her discussing politics with others on Twitter.
 More importantly, most of her time is dedicated to raising her three wondrous kids, Lucas, Samantha, and Veronica, with her love, Andrew.